tjb803/gsa-lib/README.md

    The directory containing the footprints

 * `gsa.3d/`
-   The directory containing the 3D models
+   The directory containing the 3D component models
    * `gsa.3d/wings/`
      The Wings-3D projects used to generate the models

+* `gsa.docs/`
+   A directory with the associated documents
+   * `gsa-lib.pdf`
+      Summary of all the schematic symbols
+   * `gsa-footprints.pdf`
+      Summary of all the PCB footprints
+   * `gsa-3d.jpg` and `gsa-3d.pdf`
+      Summary of all the 3D component models

 ### Installation